l7mp/stunner/docs/cmd/stunnerctl.md

 kubectl -n $CDS_SERVER_NAMESPACE port-forward pod/${CDS_SERVER_NAME} 63478:13478 &
 ```

-If all goes well, you can now connect to the STUNner config discovery API served by the gateway operator directly, just using `curl`.
+If all goes well, you can now connect to the STUNner CDS API served by the gateway operator through the port-forwarded tunnel opened by `kubectl` just using `curl`.
 The below will load the config of the `udp-gateway` in the `stunner` namespace:

 ``` console
 curl -s http://127.0.0.1:63478/api/v1/configs/stunner/udp-gateway